openstack/mistral/doc/source/user/wf_lang_v2.rst

 tasks.
 It's also referred to as Data Flow mechanism.
 YAQL is a simple but powerful query language that allows to extract needed information from JSON structured data.
-Although Jinja2 is primarily a templating technology, Mistral also uses it for evaluating expression so user have a choice between YAQL and Jinja2.
+Although Jinja2 is primarily a templating technology, Mistral also uses it for evaluating expressions so users have a choice between YAQL and Jinja2.
 It's also possible to combine both expression languages within one workflow definition.
-The only limitation is that it's impossible to use both types of expression within one line.
+The only limitation is that it's impossible to use both types of expressions within one line.
 As long as there are YAQL and Jinja2 expressions on different lines of the workflow definition text, it is valid.
 It is allowed to use YAQL/Jinja2 in the following sections of Mistral Workflow Language: